LeemanGeophysicalLLC/testing-with-python/testing_basics.md

 * Learn how to run tests.
 * Learn how to check return values in tests.
 * Write your own tests.
-* Write a mock for out tests.
+* Write a mock for our tests.
-* writing test helps
+* Writing test helps

 Tests in software are like rumble strips on the highway - they provide feedback to the driver as early as possible when they depart their normal lane and gives